nipy/nibabel/doc/source/coordinate_systems.rst

     k\\
     \end{bmatrix}

-Scaling (zooming) in three dimensions can be represented by a diagonal 3 by 3 matrix.
-Here's how to zoom the first dimension by $p$, the second by $q$ and the third by $r$ units:
+Zoom and rotation matrices can be combined by matrix multiplication.

+Here's a scaling of $p, q, r$ units followed by a rotation of $\theta$ radians around the third axis followed by a rotation of $\phi$ radians around the second axis:

 .. math::